2026 Festival Highlights

 Brian Seales: Wildflower Meadow Walk

-Botanist Brian Seales leads a gentle walk around our newly established wildflower meadow to learn what plants are making a comeback now mowing has stopped.
+Botanist Brian Seales led a gentle walk around the newly established wildflower meadow to explore what plants were making a comeback.

 02:00 PM - 03:30 PM